CausalityInMotion/BlockInverseGPFA/docs/index.rst

 - The task was a center-out-and-back reaching task with 48 targets arranged in three concentric rings of 4, 8, and 12 cm radius, each with 16 targets.
 - The monkey had to reach to a target that was randomly selected and presented on a screen, hold for 500 ms, and then return to the center.
-- The delay period between the target onset and the go cue was uniformly distributed from 300 to 700 ms. In this example below we used 500 ms for delay period.
+- The delay period between the target onset and the go cue was uniformly distributed from 300 to 700 ms. In this example below, we used 500 ms for delay period.
 - The neural activity in the dorsal premotor cortex (PMd) and primary motor cortex (M1) was recorded using a 96-electrode array.
-- The data from four sessions (7722 trials) were combined for analysis in, with only two sessions utilized for the current example.
+- The data from four sessions (7722 trials) were combined for analysis, with only two sessions utilized for the current example.

 .. note::